ex-punctis/ex-punctis.github.io/_posts/2018-11-17-Car-spectrum.md

 {% include one-med-image.html center-img = '/images/2018-11-17/rgb-ac-spectrum.svg' %}

 Please note black cars appear grey in the figure above because of reflections and the lack of [visual context](https://www.illusionsindex.org/ir/checkershadow).
 There may be additional distortions depending on your display settings.
+The grey frame represents the average tone of the asphalt